-THM layup: We’re sworn to secrecy but can tell you it’s not only a blend of different moduli but also unidirectional and weave.
-Unlike what you often see, this weave is not cosmetic but an integral part of the structure to achieve the Torno's incredible weight & stiffness.
+LAYUP: Of course we can't reveal the exact layup, but we can say it’s not just a blend of different moduli but also unidirectional and woven materials.
+Unlike what you often see, this woven is not cosmetic but an integral part of the structure to achieve the Torno's incredible weight & stiffness.

 Carbon axle: Unique to THM is the carbon axle directly integrated in the drive-side crank arm and spider.
 This is the stiffest and lightest design possible (and unfortunately, also the most complex and most expensive).
 But when only the best is good enough, this is the best.